Projects per year

 Biography

-Prof Karen Sayer is a Fellow of the Royal Historical Society and a Fellow of the HEA.
+Prof Karen Sayer is a Fellow of the Royal Historical Society and a Senior Fellow of the HEA.
 Her research focus is on the rural, that is conceptualisations of rural communities, landscapes and environments; human and animal relations in agricultural work and on the farm; labour in field, farm and home; the interior spaces of farmhouse and cottage, as represented, worked and lived.

 Research interests